QuChunhe/study/Linux.md

 * IPC > 1: likely instruction bound.
 Look to tune instructions: a CPU flame graph will show which code is on-CPU doing instructions: find ways to reduce executed code.

+CPU Utilization includes stall cycles
+* Memory stalls (local and remote over an interconnect), resource stalls.
+* It’s a fundamental metric.
+We shouldn’t need to “well, actually”-explain it.

 **CPU utilization(CPU使用率)**